About LOTUS

 Before borders, there were footsteps.

-Before names, there were people moving—out of the continent of Africa, across deserts, ice, oceans, and forests—becoming the ancestors of all of us.
+Before names, there were people moving—across deserts, ice, oceans, and forests—becoming the ancestors of all of us.

 So in honoring Indigenous nations here, we also acknowledge the ancient journey of all humans, and with it, the common thread of care, community, and connection.